kgpyi/Machine-Learning/Udacity/Machine Learning Engineer with Microsoft Azure Nanodegree Program/Capstone Project/README.md

 ## Automated ML
 As the ned results were 0 and 1 only and that too only balanced dataset, classification with AutoML was best option.
 Along with it the other parameters which were given were: n_cross_validations = 8
-It is used to determine how many cross balidations to perform when user validation data is not specified. primary_metric = accuracy
+It is used to determine how many cross-validations to perform when user validation data is not specified. primary_metric = accuracy
-It is used to find best alogorithm in AutoML with respect to accuracy. enable_early_stopping = True
+It is used to find the best algorithm in AutoML with respect to accuracy. enable_early_stopping = True
-This prevents the model to not fall in loop if score of primray metric which in my case was accuracy does not seem to improve. experiment_timeout_minutes = 20
+This prevents the model to not fall into the loop if the score of primary metric which in my case was accuracy does not seem to improve. experiment_timeout_minutes = 20
-It is amount of time iterations can take before ending, we set the value to 20 mintues here as our dataset is not that large. max_concurrent_iterations = 15
+It is the number of time iterations can take before ending, we set the value to 20 minutes here as our dataset is not that large. max_concurrent_iterations = 15
-Number of iterartions that can run at same time making AutoML consume less time and improve predections.
+A number of iterations that can run at the same time making AutoML consume less time and improve predictions.

 ### Results
-The best model obtained from AutoML run was given by VotingEnsemble with accuracy of about 88%.
+The best model obtained from the AutoML run was given by VotingEnsemble with an accuracy of about 88%.
-To increase this accuracy, experiment can be run for longer time, and changing in primray metric can be effective as well.
+To increase this accuracy, experiments can be run for a longer time, and changing in primary metric can be effective as well.

 AutoML Run
 ![1](https://user-images.githubusercontent.com/34343621/115318245-02911f00-a19b-11eb-83b7-3bddce68bea7.png)